rkhullar/jwt-api-test/readme.md

 #### Auth Exchange
 You need to create an application workflow and support login with from a third party.
 For example, you want to support login via Twitter.
-The oauth for Twitter free tier is heavily rate limited at 25 requests / user / 24 hours.
+The oauth for Twitter free tier is heavily rate limited at 25 requests per user per 24 hours.
 So you can have the user login, but you cannot verify their access token for each request to your backend.

 This is where the custom JWT could help.
 If you build an endpoint to exchange the user's Twitter access token for a JWT